“Measure your life in love.”

 Tom Lupton's Angels is a photography exhibit inspired by the themes of Rent.
 As relevant today as it was 26 ago, the story finds us all dealing with a virus confounded by misinformation, civil unrest, and yeah, figuring out how to deal with last year's rent.

-Celebrate the July First Thursday with a performance by DJ Black Daria and DJ Lapaushi of the Noche Libre DJ collective, spinning music that spans genres and geography from cumbia and quebradita to dancehall and perreo.
-Check out the gallery exhibit Angels by photographer Tom Lupton in the PGE gallery on view until July 10, 2022.
+Celebrate the July First Thursday with DJ Black Daria and DJ Lapaushi of the Noche Libre DJ collective, spinning music that spans genres and geography from cumbia and quebradita to dancehall and perreo.
+You can also check out the photography exhibit Angels by Tom Lupton in the PGE gallery.

 Book, Music & Lyrics by Jonathan Larson